 Our next inductee into the Racingkc.com Hall of Fame is a second-generation driver.
 His father is one of the original 15 inductees into the Central Auto Racing Boosters Hall of Fame on March 6, 2004.
 His father was driven to ensure his children received their education, an education which served him well in discussions with Tech Officials at the racetrack.
 You see this driver was also an innovator, he took his engineering ability and tested the rules, I mean bent the rules, I mean he worked in the grey area of the rules to the best of his ability.
 Many conversations were had between tech officials over this driver’s modified racecar.

-This driver primarily competed at I-70 Speedway on the asphalt high banks.
-He has raced on the high banks of Bristol, Tennessee.
-He has experience on both dirt and asphalt, but his success and championship came on the asphalt.
-He has 19 wins in the Modified class from 1995 through 2005 at I-70 Speedway.
-He was Rookie of the Year in the Modified in 1995.
-His first Modified win came on July 6, 1996.
-In 1997 he received the trophy and winners’ picture five times.
-In 1998 he parlayed seven wins into the NASCAR I-70 Speedway Modified Championship.
-In 2000 he earned Most Improved Driver in the Late Model Division.
-He earned the Central Auto Racing Boosters Distinguished Service Award in 2002.
-He was an original member of the committee which created the Central Auto Racing Boosters Hall of Fame.
+This driver has a rich history of competing at I-70 Speedway, particularly excelling on its asphalt high banks.
+He has also raced on the famed high banks of Bristol, Tennessee.
+While his experience spans both dirt and asphalt tracks, his greatest success, including a championship, came on asphalt.
+From 1995 to 2005, he secured 19 wins in the Modified class at I-70 Speedway, showcasing his skill and precision in race driving shoes.
+He earned the title of Rookie of the Year in the Modified class in 1995, with his first victory following on July 6, 1996.
+His 1997 season saw him in the winner’s circle five times, and in 1998, he turned seven wins into the NASCAR I-70 Speedway Modified Championship.
+In 2000, he was recognized as the Most Improved Driver in the Late Model Division.
+His contributions to the sport were further honored in 2002 when he received the Central Auto Racing Boosters Distinguished Service Award.
+Additionally, he played a key role as an original member of the committee that established the Central Auto Racing Boosters Hall of Fame.

 Like his father, he too was a father to a racecar driver as he coached his son in racing starting in 2004.
 His son finished 5th in Modifieds and 8th in Late Model points during his first season at I-70 Speedway.
 This family is a huge part of the I-70 Speedway History.